AnchorFree/objective-c-style-guide/README.md

-# AnchorFree Apple team Objective-C style guide.
+# AnchorFree Objective-C style guide.

 This style guide outlines the coding conventions for Apple team project